Kansas City Electrocution Attorneys

 In cases where electrocution causes death, the event may qualify for wrongful death damages.
 One of our experienced personal injury attorneys can assess your case and determine if negligence caused the death of your loved one.
 You can get back on your feet with the help of our experienced team.

 We understand the financial burden and electrocution injury or death can put on a person and on a family.
-An initial consultation with the Fowler Pickert Eisenmenger, LLC team is free.
+An initial consultation with the Fowler Pickert Eisenmenger Norfleet team is free.
 Contact us today to learn more about the compensation you may be eligible for.